turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 ## Step 4: See Guardrails react to a bucket change

-Now visit your bucket in the GCP console, and switch access control to `Fine-Grained`.
+Now visit your bucket in the GCP console, and switch access control to fine-grained.

 Guardrails will soon notice the change.